Hospital Mate Henry West

 2 Mar 1801 Part of the medical staff at Aboukir.
 Hospital Mate attached to 2nd/Royals.

-4 May 1801 Appointed by Inspector General Thomas Young, to superintend the plague hospital at Rosetta, where he served for four months.
-Plague broke out at Aboukir and Rosetta between May and August 1801, and in the Chasseurs Britanniques in Nov 1802.
+4 May 1801 Appointed by Inspector General Thomas Young, to superintend the plague hospital at Rosetta, where he served for four months, and for which he received the thanks of Surgeon General Young.
+Plague had broken out at Aboukir and Rosetta between May and August 1801, and in the Chasseurs Britanniques in November 1802.

-1 Sept 1801 Capture of Alexandria, and withdrawal of British Troops to Malta.
-Hospital Mate West, however, served with the garrison at Alexandria till 15 Feb 1802.
+1 Sep 1801 Capture of Alexandria, and withdrawal of British Troops to Malta.
+Hospital Mate West, however, served with the garrison at Alexandria until 15 February 1802.

 Malta 1802 Assistant Surgeon 58th Foot.

-Malta 15 July 1805 Appointed in General Orders at Malta, surgeon to a Brigade of Light Infantry commanded by Col Sir James Kempt.
-Kempt later became Lieutenant Governor of Nova Scotia (1820–28), and administrator of the Government of British North America [Canada] (1828–30).
+Malta 15 July 1805 Appointed in General Orders at Malta, Surgeon to a Brigade of Light Infantry commanded by Col Sir James Kempt.

 4 July 1806 Present at the Battle of Maida, as surgeon of the Light Infantry Brigade under Colonel Sir James Kempt.